 Can My Cat Eat All Kinds of Berries?

 Your furry friend can also eat blackberries, blueberries, and cranberries.
-They have a high content of fibers, flavonoids, and antioxidants; and are rich in vitamin A, C, K, and E. Just cut them into small pieces to avoid any risk of choking.
+They have a high content of fibers, flavonoids, and antioxidants; and are rich in vitamins A, C, K, and E. Just cut them into small pieces to avoid any risk of choking.

 My Cat Has Eaten Raspberry Leaves.
 Will She Be, Okay?

 If your cat has eaten fresh or carefully dried raspberry leaves, she’s fine.
-But wilted leaves may carry some toxicity, leading to nausea or vomiting.
+However, wilted leaves may carry some toxicity, leading to nausea or vomiting.
 In addition, there may be residues of pesticides or other plant parasites.
 If transmitted into your cat’s system, they can cause numerous health problems.